-German Weddings Are Marathons of Social Interaction
+German Weddings Are Social Marathons

 Weddings in Germany begin early in the afternoon and last until the wee hours of the morning.
 This translates to at least twelve uninterrupted hours of socializing.
 In the States, I was accustomed to half that amount of time.
 German weddings are like marathons, and I am but a lowly sprinter who can’t keep up.

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.

 Last weekend, my husband and I drove up to the beautiful Rhine River country in northwestern Germany.
 One of my husband’s closest friends from university was set to marry the beautiful, kind, and talented woman of his dreams.
 Would I survive?